Locked-chess-official/friendly_module_not_found_error/README.md

 ## Usage

 Don't need to import the packages.
-The pth file is already in the site-packages folder named "friendly_module_not_found_error.pth".
+The pth file is already in the site-packages folder named "hatch_autorun_friendly_module_not_found_error.pth".
 Any using for the module in your programs are undocumental behavior(UB).

 You can use the code to test the effects of the package: